 An out-dated tax

-The original tax for stamp duty comes from an old system of government.
-Land transfers were less common and property wasn’t logged to the level of detail that it is today.
-Plus, the actual process to officiate a sale and stamp (yes, a real stamp) the documents took more government time.
-Stamp duty was therefore an imperfect way to make sure the government was getting taxes from property owners, but things have changed a lot since then.
-Not only is the process much easier for governments, but there are now accurate and up-to-date records of every piece of land in Victoria.
-The way we buy and sell property has changed, and so the question is – shouldn’t the taxes that come with it change too?
+The origins of for stamp duty stem from an old system of government.
+Back then, land transfers were less common and property transactions weren’t logged to the level of detail that they are today.
+Additionally, the process to officiate a sale and “stamp” (with a real stamp) the sale documents took more government time.
+Stamp duty was therefore a way to make sure the government was getting taxes from property owners, but land transactions have changed a lot since then.
+Now, the process is much easier for governments as there are accurate and up-to-date records of every parcel of land in Victoria.
+The way we buy and sell property has changed too, so the question is – shouldn’t the taxes that come with it change too?

 The cost of stamp duty

-Perhaps most importantly, the cost of stamp duty can also lead to some behaviour changes.
-The added cost is a big barrier to anyone trying to enter the real estate market.
-But not only this, it’s a big deterrent on anyone who’s looking to move to a new house.
+Perhaps most importantly, the cost of stamp duty has also lead to behavioural changes in the home-buying market.
+The added cost of stamp duty has become a barrier to anyone trying to enter the real estate market.
+But not only this, it is a deterrent on anyone looking to move to a new house.
 A growing family may choose to stay and try to renovate or expand their current house just to avoid paying stamp duty again.
-So too, retirees often stay in houses that aren’t ideal for their needs simply because downsizing will cost them a lot in tax.
+So too, retirees often stay in houses that aren’t ideal for their needs simply because downsizing will cost them a lot in stamp duty.

 The future of stamp duty